nxp-auto-linux/ipc-shm/README.rst

 shared memory buffers.
 Caution should be used when working with functions that may do unaligned accesses (e.g., string processing functions).

+The driver has freedom from interference between local and remote memory domains by executing all write operations only in local memory.

+The driver is thread safe as long as only one thread is pushing and only one thread is popping: Single-Producer - Single-Consumer.

+This thread safety is lock-free and needs one additional sentinel element in rings between write and read index that is never written.

+The driver is thread safe for different instances but not for same instance.

 For technical support please go to:
     https://www.nxp.com/support